Helena Mattsson

-Helena Mattsson, born March 30, 1984 in Stockholm, is a Swedish-American actress living and working in Hollywood.

-Life and career
+Helena Mattsson (born March 30, 1984) is a Swedish actress.
+She began her career appearing in Swedish stage productions before moving to United States.
+She starred in the 2007 science fiction action thriller film Species – The Awakening and later appeared in films You and I (2008), Surrogates (2009), and Guns, Girls and Gambling (2012).

+Early life

-Mattsson was born on March 30, 1984 in Stockholm, Sweden and raised in the same city.
+Mattsson was born and raised in Stockholm, Sweden.
+Her younger sister, Sofia, is also an actress.
 She began acting at a young age, performing in plays, musicals and concerts.
-She studied acting at the highly selective Södra Latin upper secondary school in Södermalm, which she credits with giving her the confidence to pursue her chosen career.
+She studied acting at the Södra Latin upper secondary school in Södermalm, which she credits with giving her the confidence to pursue her chosen career.
 Mattsson had early roles in Wild Side Story and other cabarets in Stockholm.
 She moved to London, England, as a teenager to attend theatre school.

+Career

-At the age of 19, she moved to Hollywood to audition for a TV series.
-Her planned short visit became permanent after she won a role the short-lived 2004 TV series Sweden, Ohio.
+At age 19, Mattsson moved to Hollywood to audition for a TV series.
+Her planned short visit became permanent after she won a role the unsold 2004 TV series pilot Sweden, Ohio.
 Mattsson's accent initially held her back: "When I started working, my thick Swedish accent lost me a lot of roles.
 A defining point in my career definitely came when I started to lose it.
 I was able to play more American roles at that point, and my career took a turn for the better."

-In 2007, she starred in Species: The Awakening, where she portrayed Miranda, an alien/human hybrid.
-She also appeared in the films You and I and Surrogates.
+At the same time, Mattsson made her screen debut appearing in the Swedish slasher film, Drowning Ghost, and later guest-starred on American television shows CSI: NY, CSI: Crime Scene Investigation and Cold Case.
 Mattsson also appeared in the music video of Primal Scream's "Country Girl" in 2006.
-Her television credits include three episodes of the ABC series Desperate Housewives as Irina and in three episodes of Nikita as Cassandra Ovechkin.
-She played Alexis Blume in the TV series 666 Park Avenue.
-She appeared in a beaver costume in a Nespresso television commercial titled "Training Day" that also featured Danny DeVito and George Clooney in 2016.

-Her younger sister Sofia is also an actress.
+In 2007, Mattsson starred in the science fiction action thriller film, Species: The Awakening, portraying Miranda, an alien/human hybrid.
+The following year she starred opposite Mischa Barton in the drama film You and I about Russian pop-band t.A.T.u.
+The film premiered at the Cannes Film Festival in May 2008 and was released in the United States on 31 January 2012.
+In 2009 she co-starred in the science fiction action film, Surrogates.
+On television, Mattsson made guest appearances on Two and a Half Men, Rules of Engagement, Legend of the Seeker, NCIS: Los Angeles and The Mentalist.
+In 2010 she appeared in a minor role in the superhero film Iron Man 2 and had a recurring role in the ABC series Desperate Housewives as Irina Kosokov.
+She later had three episode-arc in the CW action series, Nikita as Cassandra Ovechkin.